SergeyTeplyakov/DissectingTheCode/posts/final_posts/2017-Pattern matching csharp.md

 }
 ```

-`is`-expression can check if the value is equal to a constant and in a type check can optionally specify the **pattern variable**.
+`is`-expression can check if the value is equal to a constant and a type check can optionally specify the **pattern variable**.

 I've found few interesting aspects related to pattern matching in `is`-expressions:

-* Variable introduced in the `if` statement is lifted to the outer scope.
+* Variable introduced in an `if` statement is lifted to the outer scope.
-* Variable introduced in the `if` statement is definitely assigned only when the pattern is matched.
+* Variable introduced in an `if` statement is definitely assigned only when the pattern is matched.
 * Current implementation of the const pattern matching in `is`-expressions is not very efficient.

 Let's check the first two cases first: